 “Well, of course you do.
 Obviously we both have mothers; we wouldn’t exist if we didn’t have mothers.
 But, you know, like Jenny and Latesha, they have moms who pick them up from school and who go to the football games.
 We just have LuLu and Judith.
 Don’t you ever wonder what happened to your mom-mom?”

 “I know what happened to my mom.
 Nothing happened to my mom.
 My mama lives in Enterprise and I go spend every Saturday night with her and she brings me back to LuLu’s on Sunday when we all go to church.
 What you mean ‘what happened to my mom’?
 I have a mom.
 Not everybody like you, you know.”

 “What you wanna know now, Billy?
 You wanna know why I don’t live with my mama?
-You wanna know why my mamma don’t pick me up at school.
-Why my mamma don’t go to the football games?”
+You wanna know why my mama don’t pick me up at school.
+Why my mama don’t go to the football games?”

 “Well.
 I guess.
 Yeah.”